 Urgently needed care describes care that is needed right away to treat a sudden illness or injury that is not life threatening.
-If you need this care when you are out of your plan’s area and cannot be seen by your primary care physician then your health plan will pay for it.
+If you need this care when you are out of your plan’s area and cannot be seen by your primary care physician,your health plan will pay for it.

 The period of time that an enrollee in a Medigap or Medicare Advantage plan is required to wait before their coverage begins.
-In most cases they are imposed when a beneficiary has a pre-existing condition and has not had creditable coverage for a specified period of time.
+In most cases, waiting periods are imposed if you have a pre-existing condition and have not had creditable coverage for a specified period of time.
 The time prior to a special enrollment date cannot be counted as part of a waiting period.
 Waiting period days do not count as a significant break in coverage and they cannot be counted towards creditable coverage unless there is other creditable coverage at that time.

 Learn More From Our Sources

 - Medicare | How Original Medicare Works | Last Accessed September 2021